Abstract

 France's 2025 growth was driven primarily by continued expansion of DCD-MIII procurement; Italy's record came alongside its DCD-center expansion [17].
 Where DCD pathways have not been built, donation activity remained essentially flat.
 Type V (DCD after assisted dying) continued to be reported by Belgium, the Netherlands, and Canada [9]; Spain has not adopted the Type V pathway, and the UK, France, Australia, and the United States currently do not permit it.

-The strongest predictor of high donation rates remains the presence of dedicated, hospital-based transplant coordinators integrated into ICU practice.
-2025 adds a reminder: even mature infrastructure can be eroded — by misinformation, by stalled programme reform, by changes in family approach culture.
+Even mature infrastructure can be eroded — by misinformation, by stalled program reform, by changes in family-approach culture.
 Gains achieved over decades are not self-sustaining.

 05 · Conclusion